yorkyabroad/rasa-chat-ex/README.md

 - Get weather forecasts for up to 3 days
 - Get UV index information and safety recommendations
 - Get UV index forecasts for future days
+- Get temperature ranges, minimums, and maximums for today and tomorrow
 - Get air pollution data and health recommendations
 - Get air pollution forecasts for tomorrow
 - Compare weather conditions with historical averages